coli-saar/tracl/main.typ

 to get “author, year” citations, which is useful for using citations within parentheses (e.g. #citealp(<Gusfield:97>)).
 A possessive citation can be made with the `#citeposs` command; this will yield e.g. "#citeposs(<Gusfield:97>)".

+== References

+== Equations

+== Appendices

+Enclose the content of your appendix in the `#appendix` command to switch the section numbering over to letters.
+See @sec:appendix for an example.

 = Limitations